shotgunsoftware/tk-core/docs/platform.rst

-The engine takes acts as a bridge betgween the DCC and the App so that the app doesn't have to contain DCC-specific code to create dialogs or manage menus etc. Typically, any DCC specific code is contained within Hooks (or calling out to engine hooks), making it easy to design apps that can be extended easily to support new engine environments.
+The engine takes acts as a bridge betgween the DCC and the App so that the app doesn't have to contain DCC-specific code to create dialogs or manage menus etc. Typically, any DCC specific code is contained within a :class:`~sgtk.Hook`, making it easy to design apps that can be extended easily to support new engine environments.